AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 in analyzing all mechanical processes here on Earth, planetary

-dynamics and evolution (except final stages). ), stellar motions
+evolution dynamics (except final stages), stellar motions in

-in binary and multiple systems.
-It fails only in extreme
+binary and multiple systems.
+It fails only in extreme situations

 gravitationally collapsed compact objects in the final stages of